 If you need a ride, flag down a roving tuk-tuk (three-wheeled covered motorcycle) or look for a taxi along main routes and at Parque Central (Central Park).
 After 11 p.m., it’s best to catch a cab at the park if you’re heading away from the well-lit center.
 Always negotiate fares in advance, wherever you’re going.

 A wealth of wonderful edibles grow in Guatemalan soil.
 Be sure to visit local markets, cafés and restaurants, and go on a plantation tour to sample the following specialties in their freshest form:

-- Avocadoes: Antigua is the avocado capital of the country.
-Residents are nicknamed panzas verdes (green bellies) for the large amount of avocadoes they consume.
+- Avocados: Antigua is the avocado capital of the country.
+Residents are nicknamed panzas verdes (green bellies) for the large amount of avocados they consume.

 - Cardamom: Guatemala is the world’s largest exporter of cardamom, a spice in the ginger family commonly used to flavor Arabian coffee.

 - Coffee: Guatemala’s largest export has eight regional varieties and more than 90,000 producers.
 Antigua prides itself on having the best coffee in the world.
 Tour a plantation to see how coffee is grown and produced.

 - Chocolate: Cocoa beans have been cultivated in Guatemala since Mayan times and were once valued as luxuries.

 - Macadamia nuts: Visit a local nut farm like Valhalla to taste delicious concoctions such as macadamia pancakes.
 Located outside Antigua, this nonprofit organic farm assists indigenous communities.

 A bounty of artisanal products make Guatemala a shopper’s paradise.
 The techniques used to make them and the patterns used to decorate them are handed down through multiple generations.
 Look for these specialties: